bhaskar-glitch/AIO-Job-Scrapper/README.md

-# 🔍 Indeed Job Scraper
+# 🔍 All-In-One Job Scraper

 > **A powerful and user-friendly tool to scrape job listings from Indeed.com across 30+ countries**